Psalm 6 To the chief Musician on Neginoth upon Sheminith, A Psalm of David.

 Verse 9 The LORD hath heard my supplication; the LORD will receive my prayer.

-Attitude of confidence returns as he realizes that the LORD has heard him and will intervene.
+An attitude of confidence returns as he realizes that the LORD has heard him and will intervene.
+King David now has peace restored to him.

 Verse 10 Let all mine enemies be ashamed and sore vexed: let them return and be ashamed suddenly.